Air Booking Guide

 Basic Concepts

-The AirReservation API uses a workflow of multiple calls to create a workbench session, add flight information to the workbench, add each traveler to the workbench, and commit the workbench.
-Several optional steps are supported prior to the workbench commit, such as adding remarks and special service requests, selecting seats, or adding paid ancillaries.
-Once the workbench is successfully committed and the flights confirmed by the carrier, the entire record of all details added during the booking workflow is collectively referred to as the reservation.
+The booking process uses a workflow of multiple calls to create a workbench session, add an offer for flight/s to the workbench, add travelers to the workbench, and commit the workbench.
+Booking also supports several optional actions, such as adding or modifying seats, paid ancillaries, and remarks and special service requests.
+Once the workbench is successfully committed and the flights confirmed by the carrier, the details added during the booking workflow are referred to as the reservation, or the booking.
 The terms booking and reservation are interchangeable.

 Some agents and airlines may use the term PNR for a reservation .
 Because PNR is specific to GDS only, this online help uses the more generic terms reservation or booking instead.